MrYKenz/Pseudocode-Language/README.md

-# Pseudocode-Language
+# Pseudocode-Language :computer:
 A simple programming language based on the AQA exam board's formalised Pseudocode.
-Language and Compiler created using Python.
+Language and Compiler created in Python.

 An example program (example.aqa) has been provided.
 To Run the program use the following command: